I REMEMBER when waking up on a Saturday morning with a headache and sick in my hair used to mean I’d had a good night out…

-Life with our firstborn meant that instead of a trip to the pub on a Friday night my husband James and I would spend half the evening trying to get our baby Isla to sleep and the other half doing nothing.
+Life with our firstborn meant that instead of a trip to the pub on a Friday night my husband and I would spend half the evening trying to get our baby to sleep and the other half doing nothing.
 And I mean literally NOTHING.

-For the first 18 months of my daughter’s life, a typical Friday night for us meant watching television with the subtitles on, (but nothing too funny should we accidentally laugh out loud), talking only in whispers, eating dinner with plastic cutlery (to prevent any knife and fork scraping sounds), no walking (floorboards are too creaky), no talking, and if you must go to the toilet do NOT under any circumstances flush the chain… All in an attempt to keep our light sleeping and lively baby to stay asleep.
+For the first 18 months of my daughter’s life, a typical Friday night for us meant watching television with the subtitles on, (but nothing too funny should we accidentally laugh out loud), talking only in whispers, eating dinner with plastic cutlery (to prevent any knife and fork scraping sounds), no walking (floorboards are too creaky), no talking, and if you must go to the toilet do NOT under any circumstances flush the chain… All in an attempt to keep our light sleeping and lively little one to stay asleep.
 Even in this quiet ‘paradise’ we would sit on edge waiting for the inevitable moan, gurgle or cry that would mean another trip upstairs to sing, shush, rock or feed her back to sleep.

 I had visions of getting the baby tucked up in bed by 7pm and then opening a bottle of wine while the husband and I blissfully shared stories about our new bundle of joy – happy in our baby bubble.
 After all, they say (the writers of the many baby books and websites I had read) that babies will sleep at least 16 hours a day, right?
 Wrong.
 Our little handful did not want to go to bed at night and she fought sleep during the day.
 In fact, if she had her way she would have stayed awake all the time.